andrewbridge/Musical-Review/review-process.md

 #### Combined Track Selection

 If there is a track that we've all picked, this is known as an **essential track** for that album.
-This is signalled by only one track appearing in the summary for that album.
+This is signalled by the essential track being emphasised in the favourite tracks for that album.
 If more than one track is chosen by all of us.
 We will do a majority vote as to which one to choose as **essential**.

 To choose the remaining tracks, where we haven't selected the same tracks, we will each pick the favourite of another reviewers favourite track list.
 Either this selection acts a majority vote (if two or more of us have picked the same track), or it provides us with a selection to vote on.
 This process continues until we have three favourite tracks.

-If there is no **essential track**, all three of the combined favourite tracks will be displayed on the summary page of this review store.
+If there is no **essential track**, no emphasis will be displayed on any of the favourite tracks for that review.